Beautiful California avocados. I eat them every day.

 Buttery, creamy, healthy, and totally irresistible.
 Of course they are good as guacamole, on sandwiches, in omelets, stuffed with crab or chicken salad, whirled into creamy dips or smoothies, added to green salads and about a million other ways.

-Have you simply tried them on toast?
+Have you tried them on toast?
 Yes, toast!
 Unbelievable.
 My new current addiction.
+Avocado toast with tomatoes.

 Avocado Toast at the Montage, Laguna beach

 A month ago we had a little staycation at the Montage Hotel in Laguna Beach.
 This fabulous resort prides itself on wonderful food and of course, healthy options for health-oriented guests, like us.